pocl/pocl/doc/sphinx/source/accel.rst

 ---------

 The control register interface for the fixed-function accelerators is quite simple.
-The address space of the device is split into four regions, the size of which is determined by the largest of the memories in these regions.
+The address space of the device is split into four regions.
+The sizes and starting addresses of the regions are advertised in the control region by the accelerator.
-Therefore, the region is selected with the highest bits of the address space of the accelerator:

 +-------------+--------------------+
 | High bits   | Address Space      |